i3-hackathon/bmw-php-sdk/README.md

     $client->newEntity( array('entity' =>$sub) );
 ```

-And in your "receiver.php" file you can place:
+And in your "receiver.php" file you will want to process any incoming events:
 ```php
 <?php
 if ($_SERVER['REQUEST_METHOD'] === 'POST') {